ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

 * Scott, Mark; Cerulus, Laurens; Kayali, Laura (2020, March 23) Article: Commission tells carriers to hand over mobile data in coronavirus fight
   * Retrieved from https://www.politico.eu/article/european-commission-mobile-phone-data-thierry-breton-coronavirus-covid19/
   > KEYQUOTE: The European Commission on Monday urged Europe's telecoms giants including Deutsche Telekom and Orange to share reams of people's mobile data from across the region to help predict the spread of the coronavirus…called on the companies to hand over anonymized and aggregated data from people’s mobile phones to track how the virus was spreading…The draft plans would allow the Commission — and not the carriers — to manage how the data was used, and give EU officials control over so-called metadata on hundreds of millions of people’s mobile phones.
 That represents a significant step for Brussels as it would make the EU executive liable for any hefty fines if the digital information was hacked or misused.
+  > Researchers, academics and telecoms executives say that as the coronavirus crisis has spread so quickly, the usefulness of such anonymized mobile phone metadata is quickly coming to an end.
+As people enter lockdown, often not able to travel beyond their neighborhoods, such digital information does not offer much insight because it is not granular enough to track people's localized movements.

 * Unknown (2020, March 16).
 Statement by the EDPB Chair on the processing of personal data in the context of the COVID-19 outbreak [#Law #Regulatory, European Data Protection Board].
   * Retrieved from https://edpb.europa.eu/news/news/2020/statement-edpb-chair-processing-personal-data-context-covid-19-outbreak_en.